RaphaelPB/WHAT-IF/README.md

 # WHAT-IF: Supporting water infrastructure investment planning with hydroeconomic optimization models

+**If you want to create your own WHAT-IF case study - change the branch from "master" to "example" to get a simple example case to start from**

 The WHAT-IF (Water, Hydropower, Agriculture Tool for Investment and Financing) model is an open source decision support tool distributed under the GPLv3 license and is described in the [HESS publication](https://www.hydrol-earth-syst-sci-discuss.net/hess-2019-167/):
 > WHAT-IF: an open-source decision support tool for water infrastructure investment planning within the Water-Energy-Food-Climate Nexus